-The College reviews multi-year projections provided by the budget office each year as part of the annual planning process to provide the information necessary for financial planning886.
-The College's integrated planning process provides the opportunity to incorporate planning, budgeting, personnel, resource allocation, and evaluation throughout the year with consideration of short- and long-term financial planning887.
+The College reviews multi-year projections provided by the budget office each year as part of the annual planning process to provide the information necessary for financial planning set.
+The College's integrated planning process provides the opportunity to incorporate planning, budgeting, personnel, resource allocation, and evaluation throughout the year with consideration of short- and long-term financial planning set.
 All planning is grounded by the College mission and is focused on student success.
-College plans such as the EMP888, Technology Plan889, District Strategic Plan890, and Facilities Master Plan891 provide direction for allocation of resources and both short- and long-term financial solvency.
+College plans such as the EMP set, Technology Plan set, District Strategic Plan and Facilities Master Plan provide direction for allocation of resources and both short- and long-term financial solvency.
 The adopted Guiding Principles for resource allocation and program review provide processes which allow the College to identify one-time and on-going needs to address in the budgeting process.